The most inviting gardens teem with life, and a great way to liven things up is to add bird feeders to your outdoor landscape.

 In addition, millet is the food of choice of ground feeders, but the tray style may attract them.

 I emailed Perky-Pet several times for information and was answered promptly by Jody and Jennifer in customer service.
-This product is made of steel and assembled in China.
 The company offers a 30-day return policy, and a one-year replacement warranty.

 Most customers report high levels of satisfaction with this product.
 However, difficulty locking the cap, broken cap tabs, rusting, wet seed, and squirrel damage have been noted.